-Do you have a sense that something is missing in your life, a void that you can’t explain or fill?
-The only way to true satisfaction and peace is to experience God in your life.
+Is something missing in your life, a void that you can’t explain or fill?
+The only way to true satisfaction and peace is to experience God's grace in your life.

 Salem Baptist Church, we believe that the purpose of the Bible is to

 communicate God’s desire for us to know him personally.
 We believe that there

 is only one way for us to be made right with God and that is through Jesus

 Christ’s death on the cross as payment for our sins.
 Being a Christian means

 that you have embraced what the Bible says about God, mankind and salvation.

 GOD IS SOVEREIGN CREATOR